wilburc/wilburc.github.io/_portfolio/ankishare.md

 ## Background

+*This is a story of research and product definition.*

 Our client, a student in medical school, wanted an application that allowed students to easily share their <a href='http://ankisrs.net'>Anki</a> flash cards.
 His initial vision was:

 > The app connects everyone’s Anki accounts, pooling all their cards in the database.
 Students can access this database.
 App has algorithms that can identify the _best_ cards for any given category, consolidating them into ‘master decks.’